aruth2/spectrum-slicing/README.md

     int dsygvs(int 	*N, double  *A, double  *B, double 	*W)

 N is the size of the matrix.
 A and B are square NxN matrices.
-On output A contains the eigenvectors and W (an N array) contains the eigenvalues.
+On output A contains the eigenvectors and W (an array of size N) contains the eigenvalues.
 If an eigenvalue problem but not a generalized eigenvalue problem is desired, then NULL can be passed instead of matrix B. dsygvs makes many default assumptions and is equivalent to calling dsygvsx with NULL for all values besides N,A,B, and W.

 ## dsygvsx - Expert Driver for square matrices